deepgram/deepgram-rust-sdk/README.md

 [![license](https://img.shields.io/crates/l/deepgram)](./LICENSE)

 **NOTICE**: *This SDK is still very much work-in-progress.
 The interface is subject to rapid change.
-If you would like a stable way to access all that Deepgram has to offer, please use the [Deepgram API](https://developers.deepgram.com/api-reference/) directly until this SDK has been stabilized.*
+If you would like a stable way to access all that Deepgram has to offer, you can use the [Deepgram API](https://developers.deepgram.com/api-reference/) directly until this SDK has been stabilized.*

 Official Rust SDK for Deepgram's automated speech recognition APIs.